MasterDaveh/react-native-smart-splash-screen/README.md

 * Create a drawable folder to put your splash image in.
 The path should be `android/app/src/main/res/drawable`

 * Make the image title `splash.png` full path `res/drawable/splash.png`

-* If you're using react-native 0.30+, follow these steps...otherwise good luck.

 #### MainActivity.java